Departmental Honors Program

 Timothy Chheang Memorial Scholarship Award

 - Each Spring, one student receiving Highest Honors for his or her Psychology honors thesis project will be presented with the Timothy Chheang Memorial Scholarship Award.
-The recipient will receive a $1, 000 award.*
+The recipient will receive an approx. $1k award.

 Nissim and Arlyne Levy Endowed Award

 - Each Spring, one student receiving Highest Honors for his or her Psychology honors thesis project will be presented with the Nissim and Arlyne Levy Endowed Award.
-The recipient will receive a $1, 000 award.*
+The recipient will receive an approx. $1k award.

 *Students are not eligible to receive both awards.